 Dambari Wildlife Trust

-Dambari Wildlife Trust work to protect this rhino species in Zimbabwe through field work, research, education and outreach programmes.
+Dambari Wildlife Trust work to protect this species in Zimbabwe through fieldwork, research, education, and outreach programs.
+They were an international rhino foundation that conserve Rhinos.
 They also provide supplies to rangers to stop poaching and support translocations of rhinos in danger.

 Save the Rhino

 Save the Rhino works with local partners in Asia and Africa to protect the five different rhino species.
 They support anti-poaching activities, monitoring, environmental education, community conservation, translocations, and captive breeding.

 White Rhinos are large, herbivorous animals that live in the African regions of Kenya and Uganda.
 They are one of the largest land mammals including African elephant on Earth but they are rapidly becoming endangered due to poaching for their horns and uncontrolled hunting.

 These species have a good sense of smell and adult males defend territories and also will travel within their own family group until mating season occurs.

 White rhino females typically form a mother and calf unit with other female calves from neighboring groups during this time period.